Police can’t cite disabled Las Vegas street artist, judge rules

 On Friday, U.S. District Judge James C. Mahan granted Taylor an order that restrains police from citing him for performing on the Strip.
 Taylor has also filed a lawsuit in federal court against the Metropolitan Police Department seeking damages for claims of harrassment and discrimination, among others.

-A spokesman for the Metro said the department does not comment on pending litigation.
+A spokesman for Metro said the department does not comment on pending litigation.

 That case is still in litigation, and will continue on Nov.
 20.